CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_update.md

 |Borders                 | | [UpdateBordersRequest](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/request#updatebordersrequest)                 |                  |

-The official documentation also mentions request that mimics user actions, from those listed request we are interested in these:
+The official documentation also mentions request that mimics user actions, but the most relevant for me are:

 - [FindReplaceRequest](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/request#findreplacerequest)
 - [SortRangeRequest](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/request#sortrangerequest)

 ## Filed mask

-These are comma-separated values that will ensure just the desire fields are changed, these field masks are required in some of the update requests, we can use '*' as a shorthand to update every field.
+These are comma-separated values that will ensure just the desire fields are changed, these field masks are required in some update requests, I can use '*' as a shorthand to update every field.

 an example of these files in a JSON representation is: